nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 Typical usage can be a mass import process where producers extract documents and consumer import documents:

 * it decouples producers and consumers: import process can be run multiple time in a deterministic way for debugging and tuning.
-* it brings concurrency in import: producer need to dispatch messages with a correct semantic and evenly.
+* it brings concurrency in import when producer dispatch messages with a correct semantic and evenly.

 For efficiency consumer process message per batch.
 For reliability consumer follow a retry policy.